 To simplify the process and help customers identify the right solution, inotec has put together a guide for the three most common barcode types.

-Barcode Symbology – How to recognise barcodes using symbology
+Barcode Symbology – How are barcodes read?

 If you are in doubt as to which barcode system your facility and products use or need, you can often tell just by looking at the barcode’s symbology.
 You should ignore the first few guard bars on barcodes as they determine the start and finish in case the code is read upside down.
 If the barcode is scanned upside down, the reader will read the barcode in reverse.